Vietnam.vn - Nền tảng quảng bá Việt Nam

 The incident of oarfish swimming ashore at Vinh Hy beach was filmed by locals and posted on social media, attracting thousands of views and shares.

-Many local fishermen believe that oarfish mainly live in deep seas and rarely appear close to shore.
-The appearance of oarfish and swimming into Vinh Hy sea is a rare event.
+Many local fishermen believe that oarfish mainly live in deep sea and rarely appear near the shore.
+The oarfish appearing and swimming into Vinh Hy sea is a rare event.

-It is also believed that this fish is sometimes associated with unusual natural phenomena such as earthquakes or tsunamis, but there is no solid scientific evidence.
+It is also believed that this fish is sometimes associated with unusual natural phenomena such as earthquakes or tsunamis, but there is no definitive scientific evidence.

 Burial for oarfish stranded in Vinh Hy sea - Photo 3.